Church's Chicken Interview Questions

 • In addition to chicken, the restaurant offers sandwiches, biscuits, jalapeno bombers, corn, mac & cheese, fried okra, and desserts.

-• The first restaurant was opened in San Antonio Texas right across from the Alamo.
+• The first restaurant opened in San Antonio, Texas, across from the Alamo.

 Can you tell us about yourself?